daniel-meisterlabs/rails-alpha-blog/README.md

 If you don't provide the `method` for `link_to`, then the link will behave like a `GET` request and simply redirect you to `/articles/:id`.

+### Linking to our routes

+We basically add a bunch of `link_to` elements to our views (just like with the delete link from above), so we can navigate easier between pages.

+Take a look at all of the files in both `app/views/pages/` and `app/views/articles`.

 # Examples

 ## Adding new fields to an already existing table